 During one of the first forays into the garden center this spring, I spotted a long table covered with scented geraniums.
-These lovely Pelargoniums make for beautiful, easy-to-grow plants in the garden, and they’re delicious, too.
+These lovely plants in the genus Pelargonium are not only beautiful and easy to grow, but they’re also delicious.
 Just like other edible flowers, scented geraniums add more variety to the vegetable bed.

 There are dozens of scented geraniums that include rose, lemon, nutmeg, peppermint, apple and orange.
 While the plants can be dotted with small blossoms, it’s the foliage that gives the plants their delectable scents.

-To grow any of the scented geraniums, select a spot that has full to part sun.
+To grow any of the scented geraniums, select a spot that has full to partial sun.
 Wait to plant until after the danger of frost has passed.
-Amend the soil to make sure it will drain well because geraniums like a drier soil.
+Amend the soil to make sure it will drain well, because geraniums like a drier soil.
 Place plants at a depth that’s slightly shallower than the depth of the pot.

 The leaves can be clipped and used as they grow and fill in.
 The plants are perennial in warmer zones, but in cooler areas, they can be brought inside to overwinter.
 Continue to use the fresh leaves in cooking through the winter as a pleasant reminder of warm summer days.